See an update on how Peter’s getting on here

 There were many careers I didn’t consider much — such as finance, consulting, and medicine — which seem to be popular careers of those who use 80,000 Hours’s research.
 I didn’t choose any of these three careers mainly because I felt underqualified and felt that they would be enough of a poor fit for me enjoyment-wise that I wouldn’t do well enough in the career.
 I’m currently open to changing my mind on finance due to the extremely high earning potential, however.

 I also didn’t feel comfortable and confident enough to be an entrepreneur.
-While I’m open to potentially creating a start-up someday, I wanted a lot more knowledge of how organizations work and what the market is like.
+While I’m open to potentially creating a start-up someday, I wanted a lot more knowledge of how organisations work and what the market is like.

 What was my first guess?